- Oops!Something went wrong.Please try again later.

 The definition of company insiders can be subjective and does vary between jurisdictions.
 Our data reflects individual insiders, capturing board members at the very least.
 Company management run the business, but the CEO will answer to the board, even if he or she is a member of it.

 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.

-Our data suggests that insiders own under 1% of Macy's, Inc. in their own names.
+Our information suggests that Macy's, Inc. insiders own under 1% of the company.
 It's a big company, so even a small proportional interest can create alignment between the board and shareholders.
-In this case insiders own US$14m worth of shares.
-It is always good to see at least some insider ownership, but it might be worth checking if those insiders have been selling.
+In this case insiders own US$16m worth of shares.
+Arguably, recent buying and selling is just as important to consider.
+You can click here to see if insiders have been buying or selling.

 General Public Ownership